TycheSoftwares/arconix-flexslider/readme.txt

 == Description ==

-Showcase your existing content in a rotating slider or multi-image carousel that fits the users's display.
+Showcase your existing content in a rotating slider or multi-image carousel that fits the user's display.
 Easily customizable, supporting default and custom post types with or without images.
 Use a shortcode or widget to display your content.

 = Features =
 * Resizes based on the user's device, supporting touch navigation for phones and tablets